Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Solution:

-• Confirm the air fryer was fully preheated.
+• Make sure the air fryer is fully preheated

-• Extend cooking time by 1-2 minutes and shake the basket for better surface exposure.
+• Cook 1–2 minutes longer and shake the basket midway

 Problem: Kielbasa Is Dry or Rubbery